securedimensions/OAuth2Client/README.rst

 OAuth2Client is a simple python client library for OAuth2.
 It is based on the requests_
     .. _requests: https://pypi.python.org/pypi/requests/

+It is now supported for python 2 and 3

 Login process
 -------------